Celebrating women in science

 Women have been historically under-represented in physics; progress is happening, but there is much work to be done.
 Part of making positive change includes celebrating the contributions women have made to science, especially those women overlooked in their time.

 That’s why Perimeter Institute has created the free “Forces of Nature” poster series.
-In February 2021, the collection grew with the addition of Rosalind Franklin, Bibha Chowdhuri, and Hedy Lamarr.
-Download your posters here!
+New posters will be released in time for IDWGS 2022.
+Download the current posters here!

 In this free online escape room activity, you are accidentally locked in the Forces of Nature Museum after it closes, and will need to solve a series of challenges to escape!
 The puzzles require logic and creativity; advanced mathematical skills are not required but the youngest members of your household might prefer these colouring pages instead.
-When you escape you’ll unlock new Forces of Nature posters.
-Begin your adventure here.
+Play the online version or download the classroom edition.